KarenHarley/Coding-Quiz-Challenge/README.md

 ![Game intro](./pics/into.png)

 2. Answer the questions
-   If incorrect, your score will be affected but you will also lose 10 seconds.
+   If incorrect, your score will be affected and you will also lose 10 seconds.

 ![Game questions](./pics/questions.png)

 3. Enter your initials
-   After completing the quiz you are able to write your initials and store your score in the highscore section.
+   After completing the quiz you are able to write your initials and save your score in the highscore section.
 4. Try again
    Not happy with your score?
-Click the Go Back button and try again!
+Click the "Go Back" button and try again!

 # Technologies used